 So the itinerary is: Landing at Dubrovnik (everybody told me that this one is a must), then afterward 4 days in Split, close to my grandfather’s birthplace, and then of to the island of Hvar (thanks for the recommendations Julie)

-Split, BJJ Training and my visit to Infinity BJJ Split, Brazilian Jiu-Jitsu Club
+Split, BJJ Training, and my visit to Infinity BJJ Split, Brazilian Jiu-Jitsu Academy

 Finally at the gym, here we go.
-I enter the gym, do the initial look-around, some younger guys in their teens, some people in their twenties and few seniors.
-Around 15 people on the mat.
+I enter the gym and do the initial look-around, some younger guys in their teens, some people in their twenties, and a few seniors.
+Around 15 people were on the mat.
 I get introduced to coach Dino, Dominic, and some other senior guys.
 Everybody is just positive and fluent in English which makes the experience a lot easier.
-So, we start to warm up and during that time more people are coming in, (glad I’m not the only one who is usually late to class) everything feels casual and easy-going, a lot of smiles and fist bumps.
-I think to myself; okay, these guys are pretty easy going, nobody is going to chew my head off or start an ego-driven alteration.
+So, we start to warm up and during that time more people are coming in, (glad I’m not the only one who is usually late to class) everything feels casual and easy-going, with a lot of smiles and fist bumps.
+I think to myself; okay, these guys are pretty easygoing, nobody is going to chew my head off or start an ego-driven alteration.

 Drills and Techniques @ Infinity BJJ Split

 After sparring with two white belts, who were around my weight or a bit below I asked Dino if he would spar with me.
 He gladly said yes and that was the real experience.
-So many combinations by Dino from Xyz number of guards were enough for me to arrange private training sessions with him for the next few days.
-I was interested in his De La Riva guard, combos and all the entrances into leglocks.
+So many combinations by Dino from Xyz’s number of guards were enough for me to arrange private training sessions with him for the next few days.
+I was interested in his De La Riva guard, combos, and all the entrances into leglocks.
 All I can say is that I’m impressed.
-I visited a lot of academies, but so detailed explanations in my 6 hours of private sessions that I got from Dino is hard to find.
+I visited a lot of academies, but so detailed explanations in the 6 hours of private sessions that I got from Dino are hard to find.
 Not sure if I remember everything but I hope I will get to it once I’m back home.

 After BJJ, more fun and BJJ

 My next stop is Hvar (no gyms there) then Zagreb and I’m already looking for some BJJ gyms out there.
-As I can see there’s a lot of em.
+As I can see there are a lot of them.
 I hope I’ll have as much fun as I had in BJJ and these beautiful cities of Split and Dubrovnik.

-About the author: Matthew Polich is a Billings, Montana based BJJ practitioner, BJJ Blue Belt, and freelance writer.
+About the author: Matthew Polich is a Billings, Montana-based BJJ practitioner, BJJ Blue Belt, and freelance writer.
 After acquiring an MBA he works as a small business financial advisor.
-His leisure time Matthew spends on the two things he loves most: traveling and Brazilian Jiu-Jitsu.
+In his leisure time, Matthew spends on the two things he loves most: traveling and Brazilian Jiu-Jitsu.